-A screening report was completed for this property on the 23 August 2022.
-A "Medium" environmental sensitivity rating as per the procedures for the assessment and minimum criteria for reporting on identified environmental themes (Agriculture) in terms of Sections 24(5)(a) and (h) and 44 of the National Environmental Management Act, 1998, when applying for Environmental Authorisation (March 2020), "1.3.
-An applicant intending to undertake an activity identified in the scope of this protocol on a site identified by the screening tool as being of "medium" or "low" sensitivity for agricultural resources must submit an Agricultural Compliance Statement".
-Therefore, Specialist input is required."
+A screening report was completed on 30 November 2022 (Appendix B).
+A "High" environmental sensitivity rating was indicated for the Plant Species theme.
+As per the procedures for the assessment and minimum criteria for reporting on identified environmental themes (Terrestrial Plant Species) in terms of Sections

+24(5)(a) and (h) and 44 of the National Environmental Management Act, 1998, when applying for Environmental Authorisation (October 2020), "An applicant intending to undertake an activity identified in the scope of this protocol, on a site identified by the screening tool as being of "very high" or "high" sensitivity for terrestrial plant species, must submit a Terrestrial Plant Species Specialist Assessment Report".
+"Where the information gathered from the site sensitivity verification differs from the screening tool designation of "very high" or "high" for terrestrial plant species sensitivity on the screening tool, and it is found to be of a "low" sensitivity, then a Terrestrial Plant Species Compliance Statement must be submitted."